 Another option available for connecting to SugarCRM is via the Server Explorer in Visual Studio.
 Right-click Data Connections and select Add Connection from the context menu.

 The Change Data Source dialog window opens.
-Select dotConnect for SugarCRM from the list of installed data providers.
+Select dotConnect for SugarCRM from the list of data providers.

 Expand the newly created data connection in the Server Explorer.
 You can view the data source structure, including all tables and table columns.
 To display data from a particular table, right-click it and select Retrieve Data from Table.
 This opens a new query window with a SELECT statement.